abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/7-Angular-RxJS.md

   - It provides one core type, the Observable, satellite types `(Observer, Schedulers, Subjects)` and operators inspired by Array#extras `(map, filter, reduce, every, etc)` to allow handling asynchronous events as collections.

-- It's a third-party library that is independent of Angular, but it's used in Angular applications to handle asynchronous data streams.
+- **It's a third-party library that is independent of Angular**, but it's used in Angular applications to handle asynchronous data streams.
 - It can be used with Angular, React, Vue, Node.js, and other frameworks.
 But it's mostly used with Angular for:
   - handling HTTP requests
   - event handling